Skip to content

 The harpy eagle is considered the largest and most powerful raptor.
 It can grow to over 3 feet tall with a wingspan of 7.5 feet!

-The harpy eagle gets its name from the Harpies of Greek mythology, which were birds with the head and torso of a woman and the wings and claws of a bird.
+The harpy eagle gets its name from the Harpies of Greek mythology, which were birds with a woman’s head and torso and a bird’s wings and claws.

 These bird names that start with H are ambush predators that prey on monkeys, sloths, porcupines, anteaters, bats, armadillos – any mammal really – using their powerful talons to knock them off branches so they can be eaten.